BurntSushi/rure-go/README.md

 2. Several of the benchmarks are dramatically distorted because of optimizations in Rust's regex engine.
 In fact, none of these benchmarks give an accurate depiction of Rust's regex engine overall speed.
-For example, the Hard1 benchmark doesn't even use the regex engine at all.
+For example, the Hard1 benchmark doesn't even use the regex engine at all, because Rust's library will detect it as a pure alternation of literals and fall back to Aho-Corasick.
 The other {easy,medium,hard} benchmarks run the regex engine in reverse from the end of the string since the regexes are anchored at the end.
+As a result, the time it takes to execute the search doesn't vary with the length of the haystack.

 ```
 $ benchcmp ~/clones/go/src/regexp/regex-go ./regex-rust